Office 365 Adoption: You have to think out of the box!

 So rather than spending time and money trying, let them do what they are used to do:

 Attach files to their Outlook emails.

 This is the “out of the box” idea being Attach2Cloud.

-Users do exactly as usual: Create an email, attach some files to it and send the email.
+Users do exactly as usual: they create an email, attach some files to it and send the email.

 Attach2Cloud can operate fully automatically, based on rules like “upload to OneDrive attached files over 5 MB” and / or “upload to OneDrive mp4, mp3 and avi attached files” etc.

-Attach2cloud can also be configured to display, just after the user clicks on the email form Send button, a window (the Attached File Control center) enabling to select which attached files to upload to OneDrive and to set the target OneDrive folder, the elapsing rule and the OneDrive sharing permission for each file:
+Attach2Cloud can also be configured to display, just after the user clicks on the email form Send button, a window (the Attached File Control center) enabling to select which attached files to upload to OneDrive and to set the target OneDrive folders, elapsing rules and OneDrive sharing permission for each file:

 The user can manage the upload of his/her email attached files to OneDrive in a few clicks.